High Frequency Ventilation

 Is any special preparation needed?

 High frequency ventilation is not a common mechanical ventilation technique.
-A doctor will determine whether it is the appropriate approach for your situation.
+A doctor will determine whether it is the appropriate approach for child's your situation.

 What are the risk factors?